Guatemala

 FRAIJANES

 Located a mere 40-minute drive from Guatemala City is Fraijanes, one of Guatemala’s oldest coffee-growing regions.
-Its proximity to the country’s capital was pivotal in its early days, as it helped transform the region into one of the country’s largest producers.
+Its proximity to the country’s capital was pivotal in its early days, as it helped transform the region into one of the country’s most productive.
 As the city grew and its population swelled, urban expansion pushed many coffee estates out of Fraijanes, with many of the local farm workers choosing to move away from their rural communities to find work in the city.